Get a free, no obligation personal loan quote with rates as low as 9.99%

 Should You Get An Appraisal?

-There are a few good reasons why you might want to have your car appraised by a professional:
+There are a few good reasons why you might want to have your car appraised by a

-You’re planning to sell your car.
-Having your car professionally appraised will show buyers that your asking price is fair and based on the current market.
-You’ll have more negotiating power with proof of what your car is worth.
+• You’re Planning To Sell Your Car – Having it professionally appraised will show buyers that your asking price is fair and based on the current market.
+With proof of your car’s worth, you’ll have more negotiating power.

-You’re using your vehicle as collateral for a loan.
+• You’re Using Your Vehicle As Collateral For A Loan.
 You can use your vehicle as collateral for a loan, which can help increase your odds of loan approval at a lower rate.
 Just remember that if you default on the loan, you risk losing your car.

-For legal purposes.
+• For Legal Purposes.
 If you need an official certificate of value for legal reasons, such as a divorce settlement, then you’ll need to have the vehicle appraised to verify its value.

-Just remember that every car’s history is different, and every dealership knows how to evaluate a car in a way that is best for their bottom line.
+There are several reasons why you’d want to know what your car is worth.
+Fortunately, there are many online calculators available that you can use to quickly find out your car’s value, whether you plan to sell, trade-in, or use your car for loan collateral.
+Just remember that every car’s history is different, and every dealership knows how to evaluate a car in a way that is best for its bottom line.
 Knowing your car’s retail and trade-in value before you sell it is how you protect your own financial health.

-How To Find Your Car Value in Canada- FAQs
+How To Find Your Car Value in Canada - FAQs

 What car brand has the highest resale value?